-Acceptable Use Policy And Other Legal Stuff
+Legal and Acceptable Use Policy

-Acceptable Use Policy and Other Legal Stuff
+Legal and Acceptable Use Policy

 We know you are an upstanding citizen, however there are occasionally times we all need to be reminded about acceptable use of technology.
 Anyone who uses Kettering College computer resources accepts full responsibility and liability for their actions.